HerodotusDev/trie-proofs/README.md

 # eth-trie-proofs

-A comprehensive proofs handler for Ethereum transaction tries and transaction receipt tries, tested with various EIPs including Legacy, EIP-2930, EIP-1559, and EIP-4844.
+A comprehensive proofs handler for Ethereum trie.
+Tested with various EIPs including Legacy, EIP-2930, EIP-1559, and EIP-4844.

 ## Features